Pruthvi2808/loan-default-analysis-dashboard/README.md

 # 📉 Key Insights

-- Employment status is a strong predictor of loan default, with unemployed borrowers showing the highest default rate.
+- Employment status is strongly associated with loan default, with unemployed borrowers showing the highest default rate.
 - Borrowers with higher education levels consistently demonstrate lower default rates.
 - Loans with a co-signer exhibit a significantly lower default rate than those without a co-signer.
 - Borrowers with both a mortgage and dependents show the lowest default risk.